GOLDEN RETRIEVER RESCUE OF MICHIGAN

 HOW LONG DOES THE ADOPTION PROCESS TAKE?

 The process can take anywhere from a week to several months depending on the dog you want and the availability of appropriate dogs in the program.
 As soon as you e-mail or call the hotline, a packet and application are e-mailed or mailed to you.
 It will take several days to reach you by mail, but will be emailed usually within one day.
 (Either email your request or call the hotline, but not both).
 You then read the packet and fill out the application and mail it to your interviewer with your application fee (maybe 2 days).
-Your interviewer will call you within a short time to do your phone interview.
-Then you are ready to look at dogs.
+Your interviewer will call you within a short time to do your phone interview set up a date to do a home visit.
+Once you are approved, you will be able to visit the dogs whose requirements you meet.
 This may take as much or as little time as you are willing to spend.
 Appointments are made with our volunteer foster homes at their convenience, but most can be made within a week.
 Your availability to visit WITH YOUR ENTIRE FAMILY AND OTHER DOGS may lengthen this process.
 One family member may not pre-screen dogs and take the rest of the family back later.
 This is not considerate of our foster families’ time.
 Seeing appropriate dogs, and being willing to travel is a big help.
 Please remember though, that the more specific your criteria for a dog, the fewer dogs may be available, if they are at all; and other factors like lack of a fence, young children, and some work schedules may make dogs that are available to you rare.
 Dogs come in and are adopted frequently, so if you are patient, an appropriate dog for you should be available, but it is hard to say within what time frame.
 If you are looking for a dog quickly, then our program may not be for you.
 We are all volunteers so please be patient!

 WHAT DOES MY INTERVIEWER DO?